Tymmur35/hello-world/README.md

 # hello-world
-This is the first mty own repository
+This is the first my own repository
+Buraya birşeyler gelecek